Make friends with nature.

 Friendship with Nature

-The Association
+Der Association

-What Drives
+What drives

 Rediscover nature – through the music of plants

-Plant music offers a special way to access this: subtle, audible vibrations from plants that can touch us in surprising ways.
-Perhaps this gives rise not only to sound, but also to a new form of listening—a quiet dialogue between humans and nature.
+‘Plant music’ offers a special way of accessing this: subtle, audible vibrations from plants that can move us in surprising ways.
+Perhaps this gives rise not only to sound, but also to a new form of listening – a quiet dialogue between humans and nature.

-Leaving a healthy world for our children
+Leaving a world in good condition for our children

 Partner